|Best Overall||Blue Buffalo Natural Veterinary Diet KS|

 If your dog has kidney disease or renal failure, your vet may have recommended a low phosphorus dog food.
 Unfortunately, these foods are expensive, and you can only get them with a prescription.
 Is it possible to get non-prescription dog food that is high quality and fits your budget?
 We put it to the test, and we found these brands that fit the bill.

-When reviewing these products, we relied on members of our review panel who have dogs with kidney conditions.
+When reviewing these products, we researched recommendations from pet owners who have dogs with kidney conditions.
 They explained how frustrating it was to find foods that were vet-recommended, fit their budget, and were low in phosphorus.
 These were factors we took into account when looking for products to review.

-Most of these products cost more than regular, non-prescription dog food, but our testers agreed that the cost is low compared to the extremely high costs of kidney treatments.
+Most of these products cost more than regular, non-prescription dog food, but the cost is low compared to the extremely high costs of kidney treatments.
 Although it might seem like a hit to your budget, high-quality dog food is the lowest-cost way to preserve your dog’s health.

 Best Low Phosphorus Dog Foods: Top 3 Products